Clarifying Your Work Values Leads to Job Satisfaction

 We all have both intrinsic and extrinsic work values.
 Intrinsic values have to do with the actual tasks involved in practicing a particular occupation or doing a job.
-They include helping others, doing challenging work, and being a leader.
+They include helping others, doing challenging work, and being an exemplary leader.

 Extrinsic values are concerned with the by-products of an occupation or job.
 In other words, they refer to what you get out of your work, rather than what you put into it.
-High earnings, recognition, and job security are examples of extrinsic values.
+Examples of extrinsic values include high earnings, recognition, and job security.

 If you are working with a career development professional such as a career counselor or career development facilitator, he or she can administer a work value inventory.
 You can also take one on your own simply by ranking a list of values, like the ones listed below.
 Then you will have to match the values at the top of your list with careers that satisfy them.
 O*Net Online has an excellent tool you can use to search for occupations that are suitable for those with particular work values.

 Even within the same occupation, not every job will satisfy your work values.
 When evaluating a job offer, make sure your prospective employer's corporate culture is in line with what you find important.
 For example, if collaboration is something you feel strongly about, steer clear of a job that requires you to work without others' input.